 Professor Peter Spearritt gave the inaugural Lesley Muir Address at the RAHS State History Conference held on 20 and 21 October at the Rowers on Cooks River at Wolli Creek.
 The theme of the conference was Saturated with Filth and Corruption: NSW History?
 Professor Spearrit opened his address by saying how it was ‘an honour to give an address in memory of Dr Lesley Muir, who did so much to bring the environmental history of the Canterbury Bankstown region to the notice of researchers and the local community.’

 Begin your exploration of the 2017 RAHS Conference Program, Themes and Speakers by clicking on the images below.

 Cowra Japanese Garden and Cultural Centre - Ken Nakajima Place, Cowra

 Conference delegates can attend a pre-conference event at Cowra Japanese Garden and Cultural Centre - Ken Nakajima Place, Cowra.
 The event will be hosted by Cowra Shire Council Mayor Councillor Bill West, and will feature a performance by local Aboriginal dancers.
 Mr Bob Griffiths, Chairman of the Board of the Cowra Japanese Garden and Cultural Centre, will provide conference delegates with an historical overview of the Garden and its centrality to the Cowra-Japan friendship.

 Attendees have the option of transport to Cowra Japanese Garden and Cultural Centre by shuttle bus leaving from Cowra Services Club at 5.15pm (see booking form).

-In addition, delegates can select to attend one of three organised tours on the Saturday afternoon.
+In addition, delegates can select to attend one of two organised tours on the Saturday afternoon.
 (Please note: To attend a tour you must be an attendee of the conference).